tanmayAccela/ckanext-featuredviews/README.rst

  3. Organization with all private featured views
  4. Organization with both private and public featured views.

+Few use cases:
+  1. Featured views from private resource should not show any error page.
+  2. Featured views from private resource should be hidden from unauthorized users.
+  3. Unauthorized users should not see 'Show on Dataset' or 'Show on Organization page' button.
+  4. Location of the buttons should be immediately after the preview.

 Usage
 =============
 Clone it.
 This package is not on PyPI yet: ::